bentomhall/nih-system/homebrewery/world/player-options.md

 *Dexterity (General) Basic Skill Trick*

-When you use the Deflect action but the attack still hits, you do not expend a use of the action.
+When an enemy makes an opportunity attack against you, you can force them to do so at disadvantage.
+Once you use this, you cannot do so again until the beginning of your next turn.

 #### Feint

 *Charisma (Deception) Basic Skill Trick*

 You fake an attack as a bonus action, trying to misdirect the enemy.
 The opponent must make a Wisdom saving throw.
 On a failed save, you have advantage on your next attack roll against them.
-Once a creature fails a saving throw against this, they are immune to further attempts for the duration of that encounter.
+Once a creature fails a saving throw against this, they are immune to further attempts until you next roll initiative.

 #### Frighten

 *Charisma (Intimidation) Basic Skill Trick*

 As a bonus action, you can threaten one enemy that can hear you.
 The target must make a Charisma saving throw.
 On a failed save, they are frightened of you until the end of your next turn.
-A creature that succeeds on their saving throw is immune to further uses of this ability for the duration of that encounter.
+A creature that succeeds on their saving throw is immune to further uses of this ability until you next roll initiative.

 #### Haggler